Walk Antigua Like a Local

 About this experience

-Lets immerse ourselves in the diversity of local Antigua culture.
-Antigua, Guatemala dates back to 1543 and was the second capital of the Spanish colony.
-The nearly 500-year-old city is cradled by three volcanoes and accented with colorful facades of 16th century mansions.
-We we will visit ancient buildings that once were convents, monasteries, and churches, becoming this a beautiful introduction to the Guatemalan lifestyle and culture.
+Let’s immerse ourselves in the diversity of local Antigua culture.
+The nearly 500-year-old city is cradled by three volcanoes and accented with the colorful facades of 16th-century mansions.
+Visit ancient buildings that once served as convents, monasteries, and churches, becoming this a beautiful introduction to Guatemalan lifestyle and culture.

 Available options